AndreGuo/IQATM/dataset/train/sdr/readme.txt

-This floder is for placing training SDR images.
+This folder is for placing training SDR images.